 The Katama Airfield Trust (“the Trust”) was established in 1998 to assist The Nature Conservancy and the Town of Edgartown Conservation Commission in their efforts to preserve the Katama Airfield and the coastal sand plains of Martha’s Vineyard.

-To assist in the historic preservation and operational needs of the Katama Airfield, and develop educational programs and youth scholarships to eventually serve local island youth who have goals in the aviation industry.
+To assist in the historic preservation and operational needs of the Katama Airfield, and to develop educational programs and youth scholarships to serve local island youth seeking careers in the aviation industry.

 The Katama Airfield Trust enjoys a close partnership with The Nature Conservancy, The Edgartown Conservation Commission, The Edgartown Airfield Commission and the elected officials and residents of Edgartown.

 The Mission of the Katama Airfield Trust can be broken up into three broad components – historical preservation, airfield operations, and educational initiatives.
 Since 1998, the Trust has supported the Town of Edgartown and the Katama Airfield in the historic preservation of the property and has periodically assisted in the operation of the airfield by allocating funds to strategic projects and other related operational needs of the airfield’s Manager.
 Central to this work has been the construction of a new hangar.

 The Trust has long had a stated intention to directly or indirectly fund and assist in the implementation of general aviation educational initiatives at the Airfield.
 We believe that developing educational initiatives will simultaneously increase the awareness of general aviation amongst the public, improve the cultural significance of the Airfield on Martha’s Vineyard, and, potentially, serve as a model to other General Aviation (“GA”) community-based organizations across the country.